nilsjung/advanced-software-programming/readme.md

 * Frontend was initialized by `create-react-app`
 * Backend was initialized by `express-generator`
 * MongoDB for database support
+* When adding a new folder you have to add the new folder to the `docker-compose.yaml` and restart docker-compose.

 ## Requirements
 * docker